Nike-Inc/cerberus-archaius-client/README.md

 ##### Polling configuration

+Polling allows an application to pick up changes dynamically at runtime.
+Usually this is not needed because simply restarting or redeploying is good enough for most applications.
 The code shown below is a sample implementation of AbstractModule that instantiates a PolledConfigurationSource and adds it to the existing ConfigurationManager.